Updated: Mar 23

 One of the major attractions in Hanoi is the Hoan Kiem Lake and is quite romantic to walk around at night.
 Near the lake there is a storefront that only sells sweet rotis, just like the rotiboy at the Bun Shop, for all my Baltimore readers.
 On Fridays, a night market closes off several streets from drivers so the surrounding area of the lake is filled with DIY karaoke singers, choreographed dancing groups, and bands.
 The night market has more knock off designer stuff than you'd like to imagine exists and we saw so many young teens sporting Triple S sneakers and Louis belts.
 We saw all the young hostel-seeking tourists sporting faux Fjallraven Kanken backpacks and The North Face knock-offs.
 Where else in the world can you buy $10 Jordans?
 The copyright laws are different and logos are copied identically without consequence.

-Jackson and I got facials at Mido Spa with an avocado mask.
+We got facials at Mido Spa with an avocado mask.
 I'd actually never gotten a facial before.
 Mido Spa is highly recommended for massages as well.
 Here's my anecdote, which has nothing to do with the quality of service or the ingredients used: I loved the facial, until my right eye, that for years has gotten eczema when I'm stressed, became extremely puffy after the mask was removed.
 I simply saw "Natural Face Mask" on the menu of services and thought, what a great idea, until I realized some foods cause adverse topical reactions when applied to the skin.
 In all seriousness, if you're in Hanoi and looking for a high quality, clean spa experience with excellent customer service, come here.

 We took a day trip to Bai Dinh Pagoda and Trang An.
 A similar itinerary can be found here.
 We booked every tour from a tour group business in person and went around to several locations to find a fair price.
 For this particular tour, the electric car isn't really necessary if you're used to walking several miles a day.
 But like I stated earlier, most people choose to book a cruise to Halong Bay and not necessarily a day trip like this one.